Deirror/FMI/CN/README.md

 - Operation Phases:
   1. Hello Protocol:
-     - Used to discover and maintain neighbor relationships.
+     - Used to discover and maintain neighbor relationships
-     - Periodic Hello packets sent via active interfaces.
+     - Periodic Hello packets sent via active interfaces

   2. Adjacency Formation (on LAN):
-     - Routers elect a Designated Router (DR) and Backup DR (BDR).
+     - Routers elect a Designated Router (DR) and Backup DR (BDR)
-     - Reduces OSPF update traffic by centralizing link-state exchanges.
+     - Reduces OSPF update traffic by centralizing link-state exchanges

   3. OSPF Neighbor States:
-     - DOWN: No Hello received yet.
+     - DOWN: No Hello received yet
-     - INIT: One-way Hello received.
+     - INIT: One-way Hello received
-     - 2-WAY: Bidirectional communication established; DR/BDR election.
+     - 2-WAY: Bidirectional communication established; DR/BDR election
-     - EXSTART: Master/Slave roles set; start Database Descriptor (DBD) exchange.
+     - EXSTART: Master/Slave roles set; start Database Descriptor (DBD) exchange
-     - EXCHANGE: Routers exchange DBD packets to describe their LSDB.
+     - EXCHANGE: Routers exchange DBD packets to describe their LSDB
-     - LOADING: Routers request missing LSAs (Link-State Advertisements).
+     - LOADING: Routers request missing LSAs (Link-State Advertisements)
-     - FULL: LSDBs are synchronized; routers are fully adjacent.
+     - FULL: LSDBs are synchronized; routers are fully adjacent

 - Multicast Support:
-  - OSPF uses both unicast and multicast (e.g., 224.0.0.5 for all OSPF routers).
+  - OSPF uses both unicast and multicast (e.g., 224.0.0.5 for all OSPF routers)

+ OSPF Areas
+-

+- OSPF networks are divided into logical areas, each identified by a 32-bit ID (e.g., 0.0.0.1)
+- Area IDs are not IP addresses, but use similar dotted decimal notation
+- Each area maintains its own link-state database (LSDB)
+- Internal topology is hidden from other areas to reduce routing overhead

+Backbone Area (Area 0.0.0.0)
+-

+- Central area to which all other areas must connect
+- Inter-area routing is done via Area Border Routers (ABRs)
+- External routing to non-OSPF networks is handled by Autonomous System Border Routers (ASBRs)

+Area Types
+-

+- Standard Area: Default area type, supports full LSDB and all route types
+- Stub Area: Blocks external routes, uses a default route for outside traffic
+- Totally Stubby Area (TSA): Cisco-specific, blocks both external and summary (inter-area) routes
+- Not-So-Stubby Area (NSSA): Like stub, but can import external routes and advertise them internally
+- Virtual Link: Logical connection used to link a non-direct area to the backbone

+Area Design Notes
+-

+- Virtual links are required when a non-backbone area needs to connect to the backbone indirectly
+- Stub and TSA areas reduce router workload, ideal for edge networks
+- NSSA is used when an edge area needs to connect to external routes (e.g., other AS)

+# (14) Routing Protocol BGP

+- Border Gateway Protocol (BGP) is protocol which serves as routing protocol between ASs(iBGP and eBGP - interior and exterior)
+- Autonomous system (AS) is sum of connected IP networks, but under the control of one administrative org
+- In AS only *inner* protocols for routing are used (IGP)
+- ASs have their own ID(public and private ones)
+- BGP uses *Path Vector Protocol*

+Origin
+-

+- How BGP knows about other routes:
+  - IGB
+  - EGB
+  - Incomplete

+Community
+-

+- Sharing routes to other BGPs(BGP Peer Groups)

+Reflectors
+-

+- Reduces the *full mesh* problem (n^2)
+- Just sends signals only to given routers, not all

+# (15)